Author: Robert L. Millet

 Reviewed by: Shanda

-FTC FYI: received a free hardcopy from the publisher in exchange for an honest review
+FTC FYI: Received a free review copy in exchange for an honest review.

 The Savior taught through the Prophet Joseph Smith that the time will come when “he that liveth in righteousness shall be changed in the twinkling of an eye, and the earth shall pass away so as by fire” (Doctrine and Covenants 43:32).